pareespathak/py2048/readme 2048game.md

 START OF GAME:

+1. argparse module is used to take input from the user directly on command line. the inputs are:
+   --p for BOARD SIZE and --w for WINVALUE

+        --p 'value' --w 'value'
-1. argparse module is used to take input from the user directly on command line. the inputs are BOARD SIZE AS "--p".and WINVALUE AS "--w" on the command line. if input is not given then default value is set . that is BOARD SIZE= 5, WINVALUE =2048. input must be integers . else input again if Winvalue is not the power of 2 then default value is set as win value. winvalue will be displayed above .
+    on the command line .
+   if input is not given then default value is set . that is BOARD SIZE= 5, WINVALUE =2048. input must be integers . else input again if Winvalue is not the power of 2 then default value is set as win value. winvalue will be displayed above .